-One of the biggest questions we receive as an independent fostering agency, is around spare rooms; if you need a spare room and more importantly, why you need a spare room in your home to foster a child.
+One of the biggest questions we receive as an independent fostering agency, is around spare rooms; if you need a spare room and more importantly, why you need a spare room in your home to foster a child or young person.

 The benefits of having a spare room

 As well as being part of the Fostering Services National Minimum Standards, there are number of reasons why you need a spare room in your home, including reasons around the child’s safety, security and privacy.